 The life cycle assessment from well to wheel for electric vehicles with new and old battery packs presents results shown in Table 4.
-These values are derived from the conducted research, and all examined impact categories fall under intermediate effects, including final impacts on environmental degradation, human health, and resource and water assessment provided The comprehensive evaluation of the vehicle's use phase.
+These values are derived from the conducted research, and all examined impact categories fall under intermediate effects, including final impacts on environmental degradation, human health, and resource and water usage.
+The assessment provided is a comprehensive evaluation of the vehicle's use phase.